 One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.57% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Hatfield doesn't have a public transportation system that people use for their commute.
+Hatfield is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Hatfield is nearly on par with the US average for all cities of 21.84%: 20.56% of adults 25 and older in Hatfield have a bachelor's degree or advanced degree.